Art > AAA artist grant

 • Anthologies, timelines, maps, and bibliographies

-Eligibility: Artists of Indian citizenship residing in India between the age of 25 to 35 years.
-Collectives are eligible to apply provided all members are Indian citizens and not more than 35 years in age.
+Artists of Indian citizenship, who are currently residing in India, and between the ages of 25 to 35.
+Collectives are eligible to apply provided all members are Indian citizens under 35 years old.

-Selection Process: Five candidates will be shortlisted for interviews on the basis of their applications.
-The interviews will be conducted online in mid-July 2022; and one grantee will be selected from among those interviewed by a panel consisting of one-to-two external members, one member from Inlaks, and one member from AAA in India.
-The selected grantee will be contacted by 20 July 2022.
+Five candidates will be shortlisted for interview.
+Interviews will be conducted online during the end of November 2023.
+One grantee will be selected from among those interviewed by a panel consisting of one member from Inlaks and one member from AAA in India.
+The selected grantee will be contacted by 6 December 2023.

-4. An Artist Statement with description of your practice and areas of interest (up to 250 words)
+a) Artist statement describing your practice and areas of interest (up to 500 words)

 (i) a short description of the intended/ongoing project, and your research responding to any of the themes listed in this open call;